 Setting goals is important to give us a benchmark of where we are going and the progress we are making.
 Implementing and achieving those goals are of equal importance.
-When our kids see us moving along exactly according to plan, it shows them the importance of organization and self-discipline in their daily life.
+When our kids see us moving along exactly according to plan, it shows them the importance of organization and self-discipline.
 Help them come up with their own set of goals and praise them when the goals are met.

 10. Walk the Talk

 The single most important aspect of being your children’s role model is to always say what you mean and mean what you say.
 Walk the talk.
 Back up your words with visible and concrete action and be a man of integrity and value.
 Actions speak volumes.
-“Well done is better than well said.” – Benjamin Franklin
+And as Benjamin Franklin pointed out, “Well done is better than well said.”